resume-tips6 min read

 • 8–15 strong quantified statements across resume

 Avoid forcing numbers into every sentence.
-Use them where they show impact.

 ---